strimzi/proposals/056-zk-kraft-migration.md

 #### Phase 3/4: Migrating brokers and controllers to full KRaft

-In the `DualWrite` state, the operator expects the user wants to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.
+In the `DualWrite` state, the operator expects the user desire to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.
 The user applies the `strimzi.io/kraft-migration: post-migration` annotation to the `Kafka` custom resource.
 The operator updates the brokers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
 It also has to replace the `broker.id` with `node.id`.